BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 >gliding around inside
 >for an eternity already.
 >
->As if I couldn't see when you were lying.
+>As if I couldn't see when you were
->I lied back as if
+>Lying.
+I lied back as if
 >you couldn't do the same.
 As if
 >I didn't see how you two said
 >goodbye.
 Him all red and smiling as if